pabtomas/dotfiles/rodeo/README.md

 6. No scoped variables

 In most cases, this is how things should go: Compose is not the right tool for the project I am working on.
-But sometimes, I feel like my project is not complex and going for Ansible, Swarm or another solution is overkilled.
+But sometimes, I feel like going for Ansible, Swarm or another solution is overkilled.

-Another popular solution is to use GNU `make` with the Docker client (or even Compose).
-Even if this option solves some issues I described, I think this is the starting point for many other troubles.
-Because this introduction is long enough I am not going to talk about all the fun I had with GNU `make` during my Docker projects.
+Rodeo, like GNU `make`, has a rule system.
+GNU `make` is a popular solution to use with the Docker official client (or even Compose) when building an application.
+I personnaly think adding GNU `make` over Docker is the starting point of many other troubles.
 GNU `make` was not designed to work with Docker.
 The first line of the GNU `make` documentation states it better than everything else:
 ```
 GNU Make is a tool which controls the generation of executables and other non-source files of a program from the program's source files.
 ```

+This is where Rodeo stands out: Rodeo is designed to work with Docker.

 ## How to install it ?